Juan Enriquez

 Twitter iconFacebook iconInstagram iconYoutube icon

 Juan Enriquez is a business leader, bestselling author, and academic.
 He is a world leading authority on the economic and political impacts of technology, life sciences and brain research.
 He co-founded Excel Venture Management, a venture firm that invests in life sciences, neuro, and AI.
 He and his partners co-founded or invested early in startups that created the world’s first synthetic lifeforms, programable cells, desktop RNA printers, stapled peptides, rapid-portable brain readers.
 He advises global CEOs as well as the leaders of many countries on technology and competitiveness, playing a key leadership role during COVID.
-He was the founding director of Harvard Business School’s Life Sciences Project and is currently Research Affiliate at the McGovern Institute for Brain Research.
+He was the founding director of Harvard Business School’s Life Sciences Project and was Research Affiliate at the McGovern Institute for Brain Research.

 Enriquez has an extraordinary ability to predict and invest in world changing trends very early.
 In 2000 he wrote the bestselling As the Future Catches You: How Genomics and Other Forces Are ChangingYour Life, Work, Health & Wealth, detailing the broad impact life sciences would have on business and society.
 In 2005 he published The Untied States of America: Polarization, Fracturing, and Our Future laying out why there would be a global financial crisis, driven by over leverage and real estate.
 He concluded the long-term impact would be extreme global political fragmentation.
 He then co-wrote Evolving Ourselves: Redesigning the Future of Humanity—One Gene at a Time, detailing what Darwin might write were he alive today.
 His latest book is RIGHT/WRONG: How Technology Transforms Our Ethics shows how what we consider right today can flip 180 degrees tomorrow because of scientific discoveries.
 He is now co-authoring a book, with Ed Boyden, on how new instruments to map and alter the brain will transform humanity.